Nat1405/newer-nifty/README.rst

 Nifty
 =====
-The Python Data Reduction Pipeline for the Gemini-North Near-Infrared Integral Field Spectrometer (NIFS).
+A Python Data Reduction Pipeline for the Gemini-North Near-Infrared Integral Field Spectrometer (NIFS).

 This is a new data reduction python pipeline that uses Astroconda and the Gemini